 Among other fun things, the Harvest Group also runs a series of affordable seasonal workshops to train volunteers and community members in skills relevant to fruit tree growing and maintenance and natural pest control.

-For more info contact Sas Allardice at Castlemaine Community House on email@example.com or 5472 4842 or drop into the Community House at 210 Barker St, Castlemaine.
+For more info on the Harvest Group, or to register your trees for harvesting and pruning, contact Sas Allardice at Castlemaine Community House on firstname.lastname@example.org or 5472 4842 or drop into the Community House at 210 Barker St, Castlemaine.

 Collectively, during the 2012 season, we gathered over 6.7 tonnes of fruit from backyards around the shire in over 30 harvests across 20 sites.
 We attracted 185 volunteers on prunings and harvests (some more than once), fed half a tonne of windfall to local chooks and cared for over 180 trees.